-A former U.S. Marine, and Harvard graduate, Ron DiNicola is running for Congress to make sure that the citizens of Western Pennsylvania have a real voice and a strong advocate in Washington, DC.
+A U.S. Marine Veteran, Ron DiNicola is running for Congress to make sure that the citizens of Western Pennsylvania have a real voice and a strong advocate in Washington, DC.

 Ron has a long history of public service.
-He has been visible leader in various statewide and local initiatives including the campaign to expand Pre-K educational opportunities for three- and four-year olds and spearheading a bi-partisan coalition focusing on workforce empowerment and a community college.
-Recently, he led the effort to re-launch the Erie Police Athletic League that partners police officers and sheriff deputies in activities with inner city kids to build bonds of trust.
+He has been visible leader in various statewide and local initiatives including the campaign to expand Pre-K educational opportunities for all children and spearheading a bi-partisan coalition focusing on workforce empowerment and a community college.
+Recently, he led the effort to launch the Erie Police Athletic League that partners police officers and sheriff deputies in activities with inner city kids to build bonds of trust.

 The son of an immigrant bricklayer, Ron grew up on Erie’s west side in a house his father built.
 After high school graduation, he joined the Marines where he graduated first in his platoon at Parris Island, S.C.
 He was awarded the Leatherneck Magazine Award for Leadership.
-Trained in boxing as a youngster by top contender Lou Bizzarro and Stan Rocky in Erie, Ron went on to win the All-Marine boxing title, various state Golden Gloves titles, and to compete nationally representing the Marines.
+Trained in boxing as a young man by top contender Lou Bizzarro and Stan Rocky in Erie, Ron went on to win the All-Marine boxing title, two Carolina Golden Gloves titles, and represented representing the Marines Natioally.

 Ron and his wife, Monica, are the parents of three girls.

-Ron DiNicola is a retired Marine.
+Ron DiNicola is US Marine veteran.
 Use of his military rank, job titles, and photographs in uniform does not imply endorsement by the U.S. Marine Corps or the Department of Defense.